Weldmicheal/ttm4175/a4/lab.md

 [hint3]: hint3.html

-**Task 4.2:** Move the beacon to and from the Pi.
+**Task 4.3:** Move the beacon to and from the Pi.
 Is it working?
 Is it also stable?

-**Task 4.3:** Document your application for the report.
+**Task 4.4:** Document your application for the report.
 On which values for the RSSI did you settle to turn on the respective LEDs?

 ## Application 5: Using Average Values

 You may have detected that the RSSI is changing sometimes quickly and without (evident) reason.
 Therefore, we can use uses the last 5 RSSI values and calculate their average.
-This value is already included in the BLE data of the building block,
+This value is already included in the BLE data of the building block.

-**Task 4.4:** Change your application, and use the method `getAverageRssi()` from the BLEObservation class instead.
+**Task 4.5:** Change your application, and use the method `getAverageRssi()` from the BLEObservation class instead.
 Now make the experiment from above again.
 How do the LEDs change now?
 Do you see an improvement?
 What is the downside of this approach?

-**Task 4.5 (Optional):** Can you fine-tune the application so that it shows the distance using all 6 LEDs?
+**Task 4.6 (Optional):** Can you fine-tune the application so that it shows the distance using all 6 LEDs?
+(That means you have not only three different levels, but six?)
 Are you satisfied with the result?

 ## Application 6: Sending Location Data